Join Here | Log In

 The cellular level of zinc needs to be tightly regulated since too much available zinc could cause oxidative stress.
 Metallothionein (MT) is a protein that can bind to zinc if levels are too high in a cell.[ref]

-Zinc is vital to the immune system, and a lack of zinc can have detrimental effects, including increased susceptibility to infectious diseases.
+Zinc is vital to the immune system, and a lack of zinc can have detrimental effects, including increased susceptibility to infectious diseases, skin issues, impaired wound healing, and decreased antioxidant defense.

-T-cells are part of our adaptive immune system’s defense against viruses and bacteria.
+T-cells are an important part of our adaptive immune system’s defense against viruses and bacteria.
 T-cells are a type of white blood cell that is produced in the bone marrow and then travels to the thymus to mature into pathogen-fighting cells.
-The thymus is a small lymph-system organ that is located in the upper chest, behind the breast bone.
+The thymus is a small lymphatic system organ that is located in the upper chest, behind the breastbone.
 As we age, the thymus decreases in both size and function due to a process called thymus involution.
 The thymus is at its maximum size in adolescence.

 Due to its significant role in the immune system, zinc deficiency is linked to decreased T-cell function, especially in aging.
 In animal studies, supplemental zinc increases the thickness of the thymic gland and increases T-cell function.[ref]